KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         // Retrieve constants
         const auto constants = registry.ctx<flappy_bird_constants>();

-To move the pipe, first we need to get the current position of it.
-We retrieve the body position of the pipe, cap is also the same so body will be enough.
-Pipes move only in X axis, horizontally.
-So we are interested in the X position.
+To move the pipe, first we need to know its current position.
+We retrieve the body position of the pipe (cap is also the same so body will be enough).
+Pipes move only along the X axis, horizontally.
+So we are only interested in their X position.

 .. code-block:: cpp

     // Get current position of the pipe auto pos = registry.get<transform::position_2d>(pipe.body);

-Now we calculate the new position X, by adding ``scroll_speed``, but we use ``-`` instead because lower position value is left side, higher position value is right side.
-That's why we actually subtract to make the pipe move to left side.
-We also multiply ``scroll_speed`` with delta time ``timer::time_step::get_fixed_delta_time()``, so it will spread over time, will look smoother. ``scroll_speed`` is actually amount of pixels the object will move in ``1 second``.
+Now we calculate the new position X, by adding ``scroll_speed``, but we use ``-`` because a lower position value moves to the left side.
+So we're actually subtracting from the X position value to make the pipe move to left side.
+We also multiply ``scroll_speed`` with delta time ``timer::time_step::get_fixed_delta_time()``, so the movement will be spread over time, and the frame changes will look smoother. ``scroll_speed`` is actually amount of pixels the object will move in ``1 second``.

 .. code-block:: cpp